lsst/dp0-2_lsst_io/tutorials-examples/index.rst

 An overview of the RSP Portal functionality is provided in this :doc:`/data-access-analysis-tools/portal-intro`.
 Below are two step-by-step demonstrations of how to use the Portal for science investigations.
-You may also find information about the portal aspect in the `about firefly <https://data.lsst.cloud/portal/app/onlinehelp/>`_ page on the `Rubin Science Platform Documentation <https://data.lsst.cloud/docs>`_ page.
+You can also find information about the portal aspect in the `about firefly <https://data.lsst.cloud/portal/app/onlinehelp/>`_ page on the `Rubin Science Platform Documentation <https://data.lsst.cloud/docs>`_ page.

 .. toctree::
     :titlesonly: